mehrvarshodiev/timer/readme.md

-# Timer by using HTML, CSS and Js
+# Timer using HTML, CSS and JS

 This timer created by Mehrvar.